2023 Workshop Courses

 Newspaper: Newspaper Boot Camp, Beginning Feature Writing, Advanced Feature Writing, Specialized Writing, Newspaper Editorial Leadership

 Photography: Beginning Photography, Intermediate Photography, Advanced Photography

 Yearbook: Yearbook Boot Camp, Yearbook Design and Concepts, Yearbook Theme Development

-An expanded offering for 2022, this course now runs all day like the student courses, significantly increasing instructional time.
+This course now runs all day like the student courses, significantly increasing instructional time.